Finding New Perspective on Holiday Traditions When You’re Grieving

 5. Be Gentle with Yourself

 One of the most challenging parts of the holidays after loss is the expectations we put on ourselves.
 I couldn’t imagine how I was going to recreate the holidays my children had come to love.
 The pressure I put on myself made me anxious and overwhelmed.
 I started to see that this anxiety trickling down to everyone in my family.
 And I realized the people around me just wanted me to be OK.
 They didn’t expect a fancy, over-the-top holiday; they were worried about me, and seeing me stressed was causing stress in them.
 So, I stopped trying to wrap all the presents, and I just put a tag on them.
 I bought pies instead of making them from scratch.
 I decided not to send Christmas cards, and I spent that extra time watching “Elf” with my children — over and over again.
 The laughter we shared while watching that movie in our pajamas, my long list thrown aside, gave me hope that we will be OK.

 Suffering a loss is devastating and the approaching holidays can feel overwhelming.
 Having a plan can ease anxiety and provide a road map for the way forward.
 There isn't a "right" way to heal.
 We must each find our rhythm and take one step at a time.
 In my family's experience, following the five guidelines of incorporating old traditions, making new traditions, honoring and remembering loved ones, respecting each other's grief journey and being gentle to oneself has been a great place to start.

 From the pen of…

-Kim Ruocco, MSW, is TAPS Chief External Relations Officer for Suicide Prevention and Postvention, partnering with private and public organizations to decrease suicide and increase postvention care for all those grieving the suicide of a loved one.
-She is the surviving spouse of Marine Maj.
-John Ruocco, who died by suicide in 2005.
+Kim Ruocco, MSW, is the Vice President of TAPS Suicide Prevention & Postvention, partnering with private and public organizations to decrease suicide and increase postvention care for all those grieving the suicide of a loved one.
+She is the surviving spouse of Marine Major John Ruocco, who died by suicide in 2005.